"

 • relevant info about the programs you are applying to,

-• submission process and due date (this info is typically in the application),
+• submission process and due date (you will find this info in the application),

 • any other info they request (for example: what you hope they will highlight in a letter, transcripts, etc.)